jamu544/pokemon_app_kotlin/README.md

 ### 👨‍🦲 About Pokemon App :

 ###  The task
-Show a view listing all the Pokemon with their names (Bonus: show thumbnail image).
+Show a Gridview  listing all the Pokemon with their names and thubmnail.
 Then when selecting a specific Pokemon display a ‘detail view’.